fritzlaszlo/gitpushremotepull/README.md

 This script automates the process of pushing your changes to a Git repository and then updating a remote server via SSH.
 It handles the following steps in sequence:

-1. Pushes your current branch (or a specified branch) to the remote Git repository
+1. 📤 Pushes your current branch (or a specified branch) to the remote Git repository
-2. SSHs into your remote server
+2. 🔐 SSHs into your remote server
-3. Performs a `git fetch` and `git reset --hard` to update the remote repository
+3. 🔄 Performs a `git fetch` and `git reset --hard` to update the remote repository *IMPORTANT* This script does not pull (even though it's called "gitpushremotepull" ), it only pushes and updates the remote repository.
+All changes on remote server are lost.
+Use with caution.

-> **Note:** This script is designed for quick updates of existing repositories.
+> **Note:** ⚠️ This script is designed for quick updates of existing repositories.
 It requires that Git remotes are already properly set up in both your local and remote directories.
 It does not clone repositories or perform initial setup.

-## Prerequisites
+## 📋 Prerequisites

-- Git installed and configured on both local and remote machines
+- 🛠️ Git installed and configured on both local and remote machines
-- Existing Git repository with properly configured remotes on both local and remote directories
+- 📁 Existing Git repository with properly configured remotes on both local and remote directories
-- SSH access to the remote server
+- 🔑 SSH access to the remote server
-- Proper permissions to push to the Git remote and update the remote directory
+- 🔒 Proper permissions to push to the Git remote and update the remote directory

-## Setup
+## 🔧 Setup

-### 1. Configure your .env file
+### 1. Configure your .env file 📝

 Create a `.env` file in the same directory as the script with the following content: